 Communication is to businesses what data is to the digital world.
 It is powerful, inevitable, and a top driver of business benefits.
 The world has come a long way since oral communication, bulletin boards, intranets — and even emails — as key channels of communication in enterprises.
 Mobile-first communication platforms promise seamless communication and are ruling the roost today.
 It’s easy, effective, and highly engaging.

-When it comes to businesses making a decision towards selecting the right communication tool, there are certain factors to consider:
+When it comes to businesses making a decision about choosing a business communication app, there are certain factors to consider:

 - Whether the app is easy to use and requires minimal training for onboarding.